 (ii) the ML/TF risk of the customer is high;

-(d) continues a business relationship with a customer if the reporting entity establishes on reasonable grounds that the customer, any beneficial owner of the customer or any person on whose behalf the customer is receiving a designated service:

-(i) has become a foreign politically exposed person; or

-(ii) has become a domestic politically exposed person, or an international organisation politically exposed person, in circumstances where the ML/TF risk of the customer is high;

 (e) commences to provide a designated service as part of a nested services relationship;

 (f) enters into an agreement or arrangement of the kind referred to in paragraph 37A(1)(a) of the Act as the first entity.

+(1A) For the purposes of paragraph 26F(3)(e) of the Act, the AML/CTF policies of a reporting entity must ensure that, if the reporting entity establishes on reasonable grounds that the customer, any beneficial owner of the customer or any person on whose behalf the customer is receiving a designated service:

+(a) has become a foreign politically exposed person; or

+(b) has become a domestic politically exposed person, or an international organisation politically exposed person, in circumstances where the ML/TF risk of the customer is high;

+a senior manager of the reporting entity will determine, as soon as practicable after the steps required by section 6-24 of this instrument are completed, whether the reporting entity will continue a business relationship with the customer.

-(2) A foreign politically exposed person is to be treated as a domestic politically exposed person for the purposes of subsection (1) if:
+(2) A foreign politically exposed person is to be treated as a domestic politically exposed person for the purposes of subsections (1) and (1A) if:

 (a) the designated service is being provided to the customer at or through a permanent establishment in a foreign country; and